krc-coding/H6-Svendepr-ve/Documentation/ProductRepport.md

 Any issues discovered during development.

-- account management.
+- account management:
     - Currently account exists only in the database.
     - It should be possible to see the name of the account.
     - It should be possible to update the name of the account.

-- User roles
+- User roles:
     - You can assign a role to users.
     - Roles has no real meaning as the handling of different roles isn't fully implemented, so currently it treats all users as admins.

-- Project overview
+- Project overview:
     - Can't see user assigned to task, but can still assign to.

+- Welcome and auth pages:
+    - Missing UI overhaul.

+- User profile:
+    - The input fields are not styled properly.

+- Updated logo.

 ---